MouadGhouti/ArabicGPT/README.md

 ### Build a GPT2 model from scratch

-this reposotiry is an over-engineered version of the [build-nanogpt](https://github.com/karpathy/build-nanogpt) reposotriy created by [Andrej Karpathy](https://github.com/karpathy) and co.
+this repository is an over-engineered version of the [build-nanogpt](https://github.com/karpathy/build-nanogpt) repository created by [Andrej Karpathy](https://github.com/karpathy) and co.